★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 What is lumbago?

 Lumbago is an older, general term for pain in the lower back.
 It is not a specific disease or a distinct diagnosis; it simply describes that the lower back hurts.
-In most cases it refers to non specific, mechanical low back pain that comes from the muscles, joints, and discs of the low back, the same common back pain that the large majority of adults experience at some point.
+In most cases it refers to non-specific, mechanical low back pain from the muscles, joints, and discs of the low back, the same common back pain most adults experience at some point.
 Modern clinical practice usually says low back pain instead.
+Being told you have lumbago is, for practical purposes, the same as being told you have low back pain.

 Is lumbago serious?

 Usually not.
-Most lumbago is non specific, mechanical low back pain with a favorable outlook, and most episodes improve substantially over the first several weeks.
-The word can sound like a formal diagnosis, but for most people it describes a common, self limiting problem rather than a sign of serious disease.
+Most lumbago is non-specific, mechanical low back pain with a favorable outlook, and most episodes improve substantially over the first several weeks.
+The word can sound like a formal diagnosis, but for most people it describes a common, largely self-limiting problem rather than a sign of serious disease.
+Back pain does commonly recur, so building resilience matters.
 The exceptions that need medical care are red flags like leg weakness, groin numbness, or loss of bladder or bowel control.

 What causes lumbago?

-The large majority of lumbago is non specific, mechanical low back pain from the normal structures of the low back: muscle and ligament strain from lifting or twisting, irritation of the spinal or sacroiliac joints, disc related pain from normal age related changes, and everyday factors like posture, prolonged sitting, and a weak core.
-A smaller share has a specific identifiable cause, which is why red flags matter, but most lumbago is the everyday mechanical kind.
+The large majority of lumbago is non-specific, mechanical low back pain from the normal structures of the low back: muscle and ligament strain from lifting or twisting, irritation of the spinal or sacroiliac joints, disc-related pain from normal age-related changes, and everyday factors like posture, prolonged sitting, and a weak core.
+A smaller share has a specific identifiable cause, which is why red flags matter, but most lumbago is the everyday mechanical kind that settles with active care.

 How do you treat lumbago?

 The foundation is staying active rather than resting in bed, plus gentle movement and specific exercise to restore motion and build strength.
-Hands on manual care and exercise are supported first line options, and heat and short term pain relief help you stay comfortable enough to keep moving.
+Hands-on manual care is a supported option, and heat and short-term pain relief help you stay comfortable enough to keep moving.
 Avoid prolonged bed rest and jumping to imaging or strong medication for ordinary mechanical pain.
-Most lumbago improves with this approach over a few weeks.
+Most lumbago improves with this approach over a few weeks, and building strength and better habits reduces the chance of recurrence.

 Is lumbago the same as sciatica?

 Not exactly.
 Lumbago refers to pain in the lower back itself.
 Sciatica specifically refers to pain that radiates from the low back down the leg along the sciatic nerve, usually because a nerve root is irritated.
 You can have lumbago without sciatica, and sciatica is often accompanied by low back pain.
-If your pain travels down the leg rather than staying in the back, that points more toward sciatica than simple lumbago.
+If your pain travels down the leg rather than staying in the back, that points more toward sciatica than simple lumbago, and the two can call for slightly different approaches.

 Have questions about your care?
 Our team is happy to help, book online or call (770) 580-0123.
 Same- or next-day appointments.